 Then came the Rattrapante, or the split-seconds chronograph.
 This comes equipped with three buttons and two seconds handle.
 The added complications enable users to record two multiple events simultaneously.

 Originally designed for sailors to keep track of the moon phase to determine the tides, the Moonphase complication in wristwatches does just that even today.
 Although aesthetically appealing, the Moonphase complication has no real purpose for the modern urban lifestyle.
-The feature simply tells one whether its new moon, half-moon, full moon or no moon on that given day.
+The feature simply tells one whether it’s a new moon, half-moon, full moon, or no moon on that given day.
 Many brands double up the role of the Moonphase to equip a perpetual calendar within it.

 Currently, the Moonphase is just a symbol to remember that reading time comes from the movement of celestial bodies.
 Click here to see some of our favorite Men’s Moonphase Watches and Women’s Moonphase Watches.

 Invented to provide the high accuracy of timekeeping by eliminating errors caused by gravity and watch positions, the Tourbillon complication in watches reflects a feature of high quality, durability, and longevity.
 While many watch enthusiasts may argue that the Tourbillon is not a true complication in a horological sense as it does not have a particular tangible function.
 Yet, the fact remains that the main idea of a Tourbillon is to ensure high accuracy and prevent any changes to timekeeping influence by gravity.

 Originally invented for pocket watches, in today’s world, the Tourbillon are prized more for their aesthetics and those that appreciate complex watch mechanisms.
 They are challenging to make which also makes tourbillon watches very expensive.